willfarrell/docker-crontab/README.md

 - Ability to trigger scripts in other containers on completion cron job using `trigger`.

 ## Config.json
+- `name`: Human readable name that will be used as teh job filename.
+Optional.
 - `comment`: Comments to be included with crontab entry.
 Optional.
 - `schedule`: Crontab schedule syntax as described in https://godoc.org/github.com/robfig/cron.
 Ex `@hourly`, `@every 1h30m`, `* * * * * *`.
 Required.
 - `command`: Command to be run on docker container/image.
 Required.